moluwole/Bast/docs/controllers.rst

 You can then create any method and use the methods inherent in the controller class

-.. autoclass:: Controller
+.. autoclass:: bast.controller.Controller

-.. automodule:: bast.controller.Controller.write_error
+.. autoclass:: bast.controller.Controller.write_error

-.. automodule:: Controller.view
+.. automodule:: bast.controller.Controller.view

 .. automodule:: Controller.only